 Students may use personal vehicles to get to/from placement activities.
-However, students may not drive placement staff or clients in their personal vehicle.
+Students may not drive placement staff or clients in their personal vehicles.

 - Students' research into existing agency and organizational postings - Announcements of opportunities posted on MPH listservs - Sites identified in consultation with the FEC and FA